Smartphone apps are one of your best secret weapons in your mission to learn Japanese.

 Pimsleur Japanese is a renowned language course with a focus on getting you speaking Japanese fast!
 The course is audio-only.
 Each lesson is a 30 minute audio recording that gets you listening, repeating and taking part in Japanese conversations.

 This app is excellent for people who want to learn Japanese by audio lessons.
 It’s a great way to make use of time while driving or doing chores, for example.
-There are no written components to this course, which is great for some people but difficult for others, so be sure to think about your personal learning style!
+There are no written components to this course, which is great for some people but difficult for others, so be sure to think about your personal language learning style!

 This course is recommended for people who want to become confident in speaking Japanese for every day situations, for example before taking a trip to Japan.
 It’s suitable for complete beginners through to intermediate learners.